Ukraine’s slow but steady southern offensive grinds on

 About 25 men have just arrived in Dolphin’s battalion, new recruits who will replace the casualties taken earlier in the summer offensive.
 They have completed their two weeks of official Ukrainian military training, often a token process that involves just one trip to the firing range.
 Fortunately for these men, there are a group of Western trainers here aiding them, in the form of a half-dozen instructors with the Sabre Training and Advisory Group.

-Ten or so kilometers behind the frontline, the Sabre instructors are leading the 68th’s newest members in a series of drills.
+Ten or so kilometres behind the front line, the Sabre instructors are leading the 68th’s newest members in a series of drills.
 These range from medical evacuation, to tactical assaults, to fire control: all the things they should have learned in their original training, but probably didn’t.

 “None of the stuff we’re doing here is rocket science,” says Adam, a 28-year old American trainer with Sabre.
 “This is all in their manuals, translated into Ukrainian, that [their officers] have had for a long time.
 They just don’t do it and sit around for two weeks instead, so we’re here for another two weeks to help them,” he says.

-The discrepancy between the kind of Western oversight that Ukraine’s soldiers have received, versus their officers (who will be in charge of training more Ukrainian soldiers later), is a sticking point.
+The discrepancy between the kind of Western supervision that Ukraine’s soldiers have received, versus their officers (who will be in charge of training more Ukrainian soldiers later), is a sticking point.

 “There’s been a lot of focus on the Western training of Ukrainian soldiers, but not as much on training officers,” says Ollie, a Canadian instructor with Sabre.
-“That really becomes clear when we see things like the Mala Tokmachka disaster,” he says, referring to a now-infamous failed assault near the start of the offensive that saw dozens of Ukrainian armored vehicles damaged or destroyed while grouped in a small cluster.
+“That really becomes clear when we see things like the Mala Tokmachka disaster,” he says, referring to a now-infamous failed assault near the start of the offensive that saw dozens of Ukrainian armoured vehicles damaged or destroyed while grouped in a small cluster.

 The cacophony and insanity of war